 OpenAT Design Guide

-The second section covers common design elements used in MMC devices, such as 3D printed threads, cotter pins, and shadow lines.
+The Design Elements for 3D Printed Parts section covers common design elements used in MMC devices, such as 3D printed threads, cotter pins, and shadow lines.
 This section focuses less on exact measurements and dimensions than the previous section, as the designer has control over the dimensions of all the components involved.
 Instead this section focuses more on the necessary design considerations and minimum/maximum sizes of the features.

-The third section of the guide is primarily a link to the Hydra Research Design Rules for basic 3D printing tips, such as wall thicknesses, overhangs, and filet sizes.
-It also breaks out the section on printing overhanging holes for easy reference, and gives a brief overview of the printers used in the design of the devices mentioned in the guide, and how that affected the tolerances used in the guide.
-It also covers how these tolerances can be changed for other 3D printers to make them fit better.
+The 3D Printing Design Tips section of the guide links to other 3D printing design guides that cover wall thicknesses, overhangs, optimizing for print speed and material usage, and filet sizes while breaking out the section on printing overhanging holes from the Hydra Research design guide for easy reference.
+It also gives a brief overview of the printers used in the design of the devices mentioned in the guide, and how that affected the tolerances used in the guide.
+Finally, it covers how these tolerances can be changed for other 3D printers to make them fit better.

 About Makers Making Change